Ralf Stemmann

-Ralf Stemmann (21 June 1958 – 7 August 2017) was a German-born record producer, composer, remixer, keyboard player and synthesizer programmer.
-Global record sales of productions, he has been involved in as a composer, producer and arranger exceed 150 million units.
+Ralf Stemmann (21 June 1958 – 7 August 2017) was a German-born record producer, composer, remixer, keyboard player, and synthesizer programmer.
+Global record sales of productions he has been involved in as a composer, producer, and arranger exceed 150 million units.
 He earned Latin Grammy nominations for his work with Paulina Rubio (“Yo No Soy Esa Mujer”, Best Music Video, as a composer) and Luz Rios (“Aire”, Best New Artist and Best Female Pop Vocal Album, as producer).
 He also won the 20th Annual USA Songwriting Competition in the Latin category with the song "Enamorados" with Luz Rios in 2014.
-He died on 7 August 2017 in Malibu, California.

 Biography

-Personal life

 Ralf Stemmann was born in Germany.
+Ralf had degrees in Mathematics and Natural Science from Albert-Einstein-Gymnasium in Nordheide, Germany.
+He also received a broad classical piano instruction from 1965 to 1981.

+While residing in Germany Ralf Stemmann worked as an arranger, studio and live-keyboard player and teacher.

-He received a broad classical piano instruction from 1965 to 1981.
-With time he gained experience and developed his talent through hundreds of live appearances and by writing vocal and instrumental parts for Top-40 bands.
-Later he learned comprehensive studio techniques in engineering, arranging, synthesizer programming and sound design at Studio 33 (formerly Star Studio) together with Spanish producer Luis Rodriguez.
-He also instructed adults and children in piano, organ and harmony theory at the private music school of Frank Valdor.
-His musical art was sought after by artists from all over the world, which made him travel extensively.
-He lived and worked in Hamburg, Berlin, London, Miami and since more than 20 years now in Los Angeles, allowing him to collaborate with a diverse array of artists and earning many awards.
-On 7 August 2017, he died at age of 59.
+Later, he learned comprehensive studio techniques in engineering, arranging, synthesizer programming, and sound design at Studio 33 (formerly Star Studio) together with Spanish producer Luis Rodriguez.
+He also instructed adults and children in piano, organ, and harmony theory at the private music school of Frank Valdor.
+He lived and worked in Hamburg, Berlin, London, Miami, and Los Angeles, allowing him to collaborate with a diverse array of artists and earn many awards.
+He died on August 7, 2017, in Malibu, California.